Cl3MM/vue-stripe-better-elements/README.md

 Install the package:

 ```
-// if your one of the zuck fanboyz:
+// if your one of the cool kidz:
-yarn add Cl3MM/vue-stripe-better-elements
+yarn add vue-stripe-better-elements
 // or if you're old school:
-npm i Cl3MM/vue-stripe-better-elements
+npm i vue-stripe-better-elements
 ```

 Make sure you include the [Stripe.js library](https://stripe.com/docs/stripe-js)